 The LGBTI Youth Fund has an invitation-only process.
-After preliminary discussion with organisations, and assessment if there is alignment with its focus areas, the Fund invites organisations to submit a concept note and/or complete an application for funding.
+After preliminary discussion with organisations, and assessment if there is alignment with its focus areas, the Fund invites organisations to submit a concept note and/or complete an application for funding in English.

 The LGBTI Youth Fund grant-making process typically follows the steps outlined below.
 Several factors affect the timeline, most notably the size of the grant request.
 To make the best possible recommendation for funding, we strive to gain the most comprehensive view of the organisation, its governance, strategy, the project and finances.
 Therefore, we have a rigorous due diligence and selection process which include discussion, financial review and site visits.

 The application development and review phases are highly interactive which make the timeline unpredictable.
 The Fund strives to take no more than five months, starting from the initial discussion, to decide on a grant.
 We will make sure to communicate with applicants throughout the process to keep them informed of the progression of their application review.